-WSP's architectural reconnaissance survey of the APE for the Project identified 29 historic architectural properties in the APE listed in or eligible for listing in the SR/NRHP.
+WSP's architectural reconnaissance survey of the APE for the Project identified 28 historic architectural properties in the APE listed in or eligible for listing in the SR/NRHP.
 Historic properties are defined as those historic resources that are designated as NHLs or that are listed in, determined eligible for, or are potentially eligible for listing in the SR/NRHP.

-Table 1 summarizes the numbers of historic resources that WSP identified in the APE along with their NRHP status.
+Table 1 summarizes the numbers of historic resources that WSP identified in the APE along with their SR/NRHP status.
+WSP identified no new typology of historic architectural resources in the APE.